skwid138/Prime-prework-week-1/atom.md

 There are two ways to install community packages in atom.
 The first way is described below.
 If you are interested in installing things via the command line, there is an [atom package manager (apm)](http://flight-manual.atom.io/using-atom/sections/atom-packages/#command-line).

 ##### Install from Preferences

-In the Preference menu, click **Install** on the left selection.
-In the search box, type the exact name of the package from the list above.
+1. In the Preference menu, click **Install** on the left selection.
+2. In the search box, type the exact name of the package from the list above.
 As you see in the picture below many matches come up.
-Find the correct one and click the blue install button.
-Again, you might need to restart atom for the package to start working.
+3. Find the correct package in the list and click the blue install button.

+**NOTE:** You might need to restart atom for the package to start working.

 ![](images/atom-install.png)